Table of Contents[Hide][Show]

 Visit the Big Bear Visitors Center

-Located at the base of the village, the new Big Bear California Visitors Center is a one-stop shop for information about activities and events.
+Located in the village, the Big Bear California Visitors Center is a one-stop shop for information about activities and events.
 You can buy an Adventure Pass, and lift tickets, and rent skis and bikes.
 In addition, a calendar events kiosk provides info about local festivals, concerts, and other happenings.

 Note that while the Big Bear Discovery Center on the North Shore is closed for renovation, the visitors center fills in the gap with information about nature hikes and area history.